The Best of Both Worlds

 By default, the Xert ConnectIQ Player for Garmin supports power-match, enabling you to use the power coming from your power meter to control your smart trainer.

-The Remote Player default size is quite large.
+The Video Player default size is quite large.
 Use this default size setting when using a separate, dedicated device for the Remote Player and place the device within view.
 You can run the Remote Player on a tablet or laptop, and place it in front of you while you Zwift on another screen.
+If you would like to overlay the Remote Player on the same screen as Zwift, click the small arrow button to pop each section into its own window.
+You can now reposition and resize those windows together with your Zwift app!

-Step 4 – Select Workout: Last, select the workout that you would like to ride using the Xert EBC app and start pedaling.
+Step 4 – Select Workout: Last, select the workout that you would like to ride using the Xert EBC app and start pedalling.
 When paired correctly, Xert EBC will control the resistance of your trainer according to the workout while Zwift passively reads the power data to move you through the virtual course!

 Because Xert is controlling the workout and Zwift is only recording the power data, you get the full benefits of Xert’s curvilinear intervals and SMART power intervals, which adapt second-by-second as you progress through the workout.
 These curvilinear intervals provide an interesting view in Zwift – see the example below: